ceb-os/cloud-infrastructure-engineer-challenge/README.md

 ### 4 Testing
 After deployment, copy the URL of the API Gateway given by the output and paste it into your browser.

-**Expected Output**: A JSON object detailing information about the RDS.
+You should now see a JSON object detailing information about the RDS.

 Once you've tested the function, you can test the alarms by executing the .sql scripts in the "alarm testing" directory.
 First you'll need to run:
 ```